clintmadeit/Clint-Tools/docs/project_design_principles.md

 heavy synthesizer patches with many unison voices.

 ### How we achieve this
-- Engine and plugins written in C. C++ is capable of similar performance, but only if you use the subset of it that looks exactly like C. C is more easily portable, with stable language standards that can be universally compiled on any platform.
+- Engine and plugins written in C, C++ are capable of similar performance, but only if you use the subset of it that looks exactly like C. C is more easily portable, with stable language standards that can be universally compiled on any platform.